amcaraballor/cystinosis-baseline-mouse-model-manuscript/README.md

 # 5. Additional outputs to map into networks

-Additional outputs are generated (e.g., loading and VIPs scores) to map into networks and visualize in [Cytoscape](https://cytoscape.org/).
+Additional outputs are generated (_e.g._, loading and VIPs scores) to map into networks and visualize in [Cytoscape](https://cytoscape.org/).

 These outputs are also provided under the `MixOmics/` folder.